adamheinrich/cm-makefile/README.md

 ### Flashing and debugging

-To flash the program using OpenOCD, run `make flash`.
+To flash the program into the target device, run `make flash`.
 To reset the CPU, run `make reset`.

+Three different flasher implementations are provided:

+- OpenOCD (`openocd.mk`)
+- Black Magic Probe

 To debug the project, run `make gdb` (which starts OpenOCD's GDB server) followed by `make debug` in a different terminal (which starts GDB in TUI